tcfraser/tcfraser.github.io/_posts/2016-01-30-polya-conjecture.md

 ## My Favorite Number

 So how does $906,150,257$ play into all this?
 Well for nearly 40 years no one knew if the Pólya conjecture was true or not.
 It wasn't until 1958 when Colin Haselgrove managed to [prove](http://journals.cambridge.org/download.php?file=%2FMTK%2FMTK5_02%2FS0025579300001480a.pdf&code=c6fe3e67f20544f7533e435a6523a1b7)[^free] that there must exist a counterexample.
-He did this using an the [Dirichlet series](https://en.wikipedia.org/wiki/Dirichlet_series) representation of the form
+He did this using the [Dirichlet series](https://en.wikipedia.org/wiki/Dirichlet_series) representation of the Liouville function of the form

 $$ \f{\zeta(2s)}{\zeta(s)} = \sum_{n=1}^{\infty} \f{\lambda(n)}{n^s}  $$